mattdias96/instadeep-test/README.md

 # To evaluate the model on a given dataset
 make evaluate
 ```
-For advanced usage, the user can call the function directly:
+To have the ability to change parameters, you can call the function directly:
 ```python

 ```